sharjeelsayed/sharjeelsayed/README.md

 ### Hi there 👋, my name is Sharjeel
 ![](http://SharjeelSayed.com)

-I am a DevOps guy with 2 decades of experience setting up and managing large scale tech infrastructure
+I am a DevOps guy with 2 decades of experience in large scale tech infrastructure

-Skills: Linux / AWS / Docker / Kubernetes / Automation / Security
+Skills: Linux / Cloud / Docker / Kubernetes / Automation / Security

-- 📫 How to reach me: T.me/SharjeelSayed
+- 📫 How to reach me: Github@SharjeelSayed.com
 - 😄 Pronouns: He / Him